 Article 3 of 3

 Petrol cars produce a lot of carbon monoxide (CO).
-In Which? tests, one in four models produced CO in quantities that exceeds all emission limits from the past 24 years.
+In our tests, which are tougher than the official tests, one in five models produced CO in quantities that exceeds all emission limits from the past 27 years.

 While petrol cars produce very little in the way of NOx (apart from a very small number, see our round-up of the cars that produce the most NOx), petrol cars do produce carbon monoxide (CO) in large quantities.

 - In our tests, more than 20% of petrol cars we've assessed since 2012 produce more CO than would be officially allowed in 1993.